tja58/tja58/README.md

 Get to know more about me!
 I'm a motivated and experience programmer and ready to demonstrate my skills!
 [Project Source Code](https://github.com/tja58/Portfolio)

-### Pets Choice

-View my demonstration of a pet online store mockup!
-Which I use React and Express to handle all the intergration needed for an online store!
-[Project Source Code]()

 # Socials

 - [LinkedIn](https://www.linkedin.com/in/taylor-atkin-2a3b62222/)